 Simply put, Sen. McCain was the beacon of rectitude while everyone else was prone to moral transgressions.
 But it isn’t just McCain who behaved in this superior manner; every incumbent and candidate lambastes the system while simultaneously claiming the high road.
 Rep. Ocasio-Cortez is like this, but the data suggests she’s guilty, too.
 Last year, she received nearly $82,000 from PACs, $60,000 from lawyers and law firms, and $37,000 from the securities and investment sector.
 She was also given handsome sums from universities and unions, which, according to the left, is okay because they’re using their speech and championing acceptable causes – Big Oil and Big Pharma are never afforded the same courtesy.

 If the government weren’t a leviathan that imposes itself on the economy, passes dozens of laws each week, and imprisons the public from cradle to grave, then lobbyists wouldn’t converge onto Washington any day that ends in “y.”
 If the government were smaller and abided by the Constitution, then there wouldn’t be anything to influence.
 So, if AOC or Rep. Ilhan Omar (D-MN) were really losing sleep at night over the billions in lobbying efforts, then they would advocate for the shrinkage of the state.
-But if that were the case, then they wouldn’t know how to keep themselves busy and justify their six-figure salaries.We value your comments!
-Please weigh in on our comment section below.
+But if that were the case, then they wouldn’t know how to keep themselves busy and justify their six-figure salaries.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com